Checkout Friction

 “If the recovery rate is up, the program is working.”

 Recovery rate counts attributed conversions.
 Most cart-recovery attribution overcounts because it credits the email or ad for buyers who would have returned without a touch.
-Incremental lift testing is the only way to read the program honestly.
+Incremental lift testing is the only way to assess the program honestly.

-Section 06 · Diagnostic questions
+Section 06 · Marketing Audit questions

 What is the cart-abandonment rate, and is it being measured separately from checkout-abandonment?